-(For more information on what happens to your car and car loan in Chapter 13 bankruptcy, see Your Car in Chapter 13).
+(For more information about what happens to your car and car loan in Chapter 13 bankruptcy, see Your Car in Chapter 13 Bankruptcy.)

-No repossession when you file for bankruptcy.
-If the lender has not repossessed your car and you file for bankruptcy, the automatic stay prevents the lender from repossessing your car until the bankruptcy judge approves your repayment plan.
-Then, if your repayment plan deals with the back payments (the arrearage) on your car loan, the lender cannot repossess your car during and after the bankruptcy (assuming you stay current on your payments).
+If the lender hasn't repossessed your car when you file for bankruptcy, the automatic stay will prevent the lender from repossessing it until the bankruptcy judge approves your Chapter 13 repayment plan.
+If your repayment plan repays any missed car loan payments (the arrearage), the lender can't repossess your car during your bankruptcy or after it concludes (assuming you stay current on your payments).

-Although the lender cannot repossess the car even if you are behind on payments, you must make "adequate protection" payments from the time you file for bankruptcy until your plan is approved.
-These payments are designed to cover the depreciation of your car during this time period.
+Even so, you must make "adequate protection" payments from the time you file for bankruptcy until your plan is approved.
+These payments cover the depreciation of your car during this period.
 Usually, adequate protection payments are equal to the amount of your car payment.
-So, once you file for bankruptcy, keep on making your car payments until your plan is confirmed.
+So you should plan to keep making your car payments until the court confirms your plan.

-Your car is repossessed before you file for bankruptcy.
-In some cases, if your car is repossessed shortly before you file for bankruptcy, you may be able to get the car back if payment of the arrearage is provided for in your repayment plan and you are able to continue making your monthly payments.
+In some cases, if the lender repossesses your car shortly before you file for Chapter 13 bankruptcy, you might be able to get the car back.
+In your repayment plan, you'll need to provide for the payment of the arrearage and be able to continue making your monthly payments.
 If your car has been repossessed and you plan to file for Chapter 13 bankruptcy, contact an attorney immediately.
 (To learn more, see My lender repossessed my car right before bankruptcy.
 Can I get it back?)